friction2d/friction2d.github.io/documentation/tips.md

 Objects, shapes and layers can blend with others (not groups, so don't forget to promote a group into a layer if blending is desired).
 Each object can be drawn on its parent **layer** using different compositing modes.
 You can select the composition mode in the combo box next to the object name.

-**Remember that objects are drawn on their first source layer, which means that layer groups do not influence the way objects are drawn**
+**Remember that objects are drawn on their first source layer, which means that layer groups do not influence the way objects are drawn**.

 ## Alpha Mask